Accident Release & Settlement — Quebec

 A valid accident release under Quebec law must be the product of free, informed, and uncoerced consent.
 Courts have been particularly vigilant in scrutinizing accident releases where the injured party signed shortly after the accident, without adequate time to assess the full extent of their injuries and the long-term consequences of their condition.
 The doctrine of lesion under article 1405 CCQ allows courts to annul contracts, including releases, where a party suffers obvious prejudice arising from a serious disproportion between the value of the rights waived and the consideration received.
 This protection is particularly important in personal injury contexts where the victim may not know the full extent of future medical costs and loss of income at the time of signing.

 The presence of legal counsel is strongly advisable before an injured party signs an accident release.
-An experienced personal injury lawyer can assess the adequacy of the proposed settlement, identify future damages that may not yet have materialized, and ensure that the release does not cover rights that cannot legally be waived.
+An experienced personal injury lawyer can assess the adequacy of the proposed settlement, identify future damages that may not yet have materialized, and confirm that the release does not cover rights that cannot legally be waived.
 Many personal injury practitioners in Quebec operate on a contingency fee basis, making legal advice accessible even to claimants with limited financial resources.
 The rule of good faith under article 1375 CCQ also obligates insurers and defendants to negotiate accident releases fairly and to disclose material information about the extent of coverage and the evaluation of damages.

 When Do You Need a Accident Release & Settlement — Quebec?